HollyESmith/MechaCar_Statistical_Analysis/README.md

 ## Deliverable 4: Design a Study Comparing the MechaCar to the Competition

-design a statistical study to compare performance of the MechaCar vehicles against performance of vehicles from other manufacturers.
+Goal: design a statistical study to compare performance of the MechaCar vehicles against performance of vehicles from other manufacturers.

 ### Study Design: MechaCar vs Competition

-Write a short description of a statistical study that can quantify how the MechaCar performs against the competition.
-In your study design, think critically about what metrics would be of interest to a consumer: for a few examples, cost, city or highway fuel efficiency, horse power, maintenance cost, or safety rating.

-In your description, address the following questions:

-What metric or metrics are you going to test?

-What is the null hypothesis or alternative hypothesis?

-What statistical test would you use to test the hypothesis?
-And why?

-What data is needed to run the statistical test?
+In addition to data already analyzed, two key factors that influence a customer's choice of vehicle are reliability and safety ratings.

+Null Hypothesis (H<sub>0</sub>): MechaCar reliability and safety ratings are higher than the competition.<br>
+Alternate Hypothesis (H<sub>a</sub>): MechaCar reliability and safety ratings are NOT higher than the competition.<br/>

+The paired t-test will give us a p-value that will enable us to accept or reject the null hypotheses.
+T-tests will also demonstrate differences in means that will enable comparison of ratings of MechaCar with its competitors.

+Data to be collected should be numerical and continuous, and normally distributed in a reasonably large sample size.